Home | History | Mustang Photos | Links

 Pryor Mountain Wild Horse Refuge

 In September, 1968, Secretary of State Stewart Udall announced the creation of the Wild Horse Refuge in the Pryor mountains.
 Through the diligent efforts of the Lovell, Wyoming Pryor Mountain Wild Horse Association, and many other concerned citizens, this area was set aside to help preserve the unique breed of American mustang found here.
 Spotted by Native Americans long before the arrival of European settlers, wild horses can still be seen by visitors.
+For more Information contact:

------ Bighorn Canyon Visitors Center Brochure
+Bighorn Canyon Visitor Center

-Ancestors of the Pryor Mountain Mustangs Breeding & Color
+Ancestors of the Pryor Mountain Mustangs: Breeding & Color

 The Barb

-The Barbary horse originated in northwestern Africa, in what is now Morocco, Algeria, and Tunisia.
+The Barbary horse originated in mustangs northwestern Africa, in what is now Morocco, Algeria, and Tunisia.
 Historically Barbs have been prized for their endurance and quick bursts of speed.
 They were imported and bred for racing and hunting throughout Europe.
 The pure Barb stands approximately 15 hands high, with flat shoulders, low tail and a "ram shaped head".
-Able to carry large loads and subsist on poor forage, they make ideal military mounts.
+Able to carry large loads and subsist on poor forage, and make ideal military mounts.

 The Arab

 The Arabian horse was originally bred by Bedouin tribes.
 This northern African desert horse is known for its rare beauty.
 The dished face, arched neck, hardness of foot, great muscular strength, outstanding eyesight and hearing, courage, intelligence, longevity, and stamina make this breed especially sought after.
-Arabs stand approximately 14 to 15 hands and come in all colors.
+Arabs stand Nimbus approximately 14 to 15 hands and come in all colors.

 The Sorraia

 The Sorraia is a Portuguese plains horse renown for its hardiness and ability to thrive in a poor environment.
-They are small horses, between 12 and 13 hands with a dorsal stripe and leg stripes They are always either dun or grullo in color with heavy black manes and tails, and often have black tipped ears.
+They are small horses, between 12 and 13 hands with a dorsal stripe and leg stripes They are always either dun or grullo in color with heavy black manes and tails, and often have black tipped ears. lilly

 The Tarpan